aimms/documentation/infosec/cloud-platform-azure.rst

 * **Disaster recovery:** In case of complete disaster, where our all of our platform accounts are lost (this has never happened to date and can only be caused by a targeted cyber attack or the simultaneous loss of at least two data centers), the infrastructure will be restored by running our automated scripts and the data will be retrieved from the separate isolated backups.
 For this scenario, the RPO is 24 hours and the RTO is around 2 business days.
 * **Uptime:** Uptime target for our cloud platform is 99.5%, measured as the total number of hours downtime, including planed downtime, per month divided over the total number of hours in a month.

 Data security
 -----------------
-* All AIMMS projects and data files are encrypted and stored on AWS S3 with server-side encryption enabled.
-AWS generates a unique encryption key for each object, and then encrypts the object using AES-256.
-The encryption key is then encrypted itself using AES-256, with a master that is stored in a secure location.
+* All AIMMS projects and data files are encrypted and stored on Azure *Storage* with server-side encryption enabled.
+Azure *Storage* is encrypted and decrypted transparently using 256-bit AES encryption, one of the strongest block ciphers available, and is FIPS 140-2 compliant.
+Encryption keys are managed by Microsoft, including key rotation with Microsoft Azure *Managed Identity*.
-* The application databases use AWS RDS' AES-256 encryption function, also for logs, backups and snapshots.
+* The application databases use Azure MySQL *Flexible Server* AES-256 encryption function, also for logs, backups and snapshots.
-* Application databases are single-customer and are placed in a single-customer VPC, accessible via VPN or via an AIMMS provided application.
+* Application databases are single-customer and are placed in a single-customer Vnet, accessible via VPN or via an AIMMS-provided application.

 Password security
 -----------------------